These Are the Jobs You Can Get with Just HTML and CSS

 HTML & CSS Are the Building Blocks of a Tech Career — and They’re Also Kind of Magical

 A big selling point for a career change to tech is the short amount of time it takes to get up to speed with tech skills and become job-ready.
-Unlike industries that require a degree you might not already have, tech jobs are skill-based — knowing how to do the job and achieve results is what matters.
+Unlike industries that require a computer science degree you might not already have, tech jobs are skill-based — knowing how to do the job and achieve results is what matters in software development.

-With HTML and CSS alone, you can do things like build static multi-page websites, code email templates, and work with other developers on larger projects.
+With HTML and CSS alone, you can do things like build static multi-page websites, code email templates, design beautiful user interfaces, and work with other developers on larger projects.

 Can I get a job with just HTML and CSS?